 Alex Earl, Executive Director, Americas

-Suzanne Pleydell, Director, Europe - Middle East - Africa
+Suzanne Smith, Director, Europe - Middle East - Africa

 I have a background in Earth Sciences but took my first breath underwater back in 1986 in the glacial lakes of Alberta, Canada.
 I soon moved on to warmer climates and became a PADI Instructor in Australia and then taught diving in the Red Sea.
 I joined the Project AWARE team in Bristol, England in 1999.
 In addition to my regional role, I help steer global policy direction of Project AWARE towards our bold environmental goals.